cortex-js/cortexjs.io/docs/compute-engine/api.md

 If this is a collection, return the number of elements in the collection.

+Only top-level elements are counted: for a nested collection (e.g. a matrix represented as a list of lists), this is the number of immediate elements (the rows), not the total number of scalar entries.
+For example the count of `[[2, 3, 4], [6, 7, 9]]` is 2, not 6.
+This is consistent with `each()` and `at()`, which iterate over and index the same elements.

 If the collection is infinite, return `Infinity`.

 If the number of elements cannot be determined, return `undefined`, for